 Councils Claim Local Government Review Timid And Out Of Sync

-Hamilton and Tauranga City Councils are banding together to air their disappointment with the draft report from the Future for Local Government Review Panel.
+Hamilton and Tauranga City Councils are banding together to air their disappointment in the draft report from the Future for Local Government Review Panel.

 The councils representing two of New Zealand’s largest and fastest-growing cities say a much bolder approach is needed to take advantage of a once-in-a-generation opportunity to redefine local government.